pakeke-constructor/umg-mod-monorepo/effects/planning.md

         speed = 0.9,
         --[[
         this is the AGGREGATE speed multiplier
-        from ALL speed upgrades.
+        from ALL speed effects.
         ]]
     }

-    upgrades = Set({
+    effects = Set({
-        -- a set of upgrade entities:
+        -- a set of effect entities:
-        upgradeEnt, upgradeEnt2
+        effectEnt, effectEnt2
     })
 })